Mumsnet and Mr Mueller*

 A partial list of things Andreas Mueller has accused me of (so far)

-1. Although we have never worked for the same employer, Andreas Mueller used access obtained via his work to gather evidence that I had signposted colleagues upset by the SEEN Network to our employer's complaint procedures.
+1. Andreas Mueller took advantage of Defra group's shared intranet to gather evidence that I had signposted colleagues upset by the SEEN Network to our employer's complaint procedures.
 This is something I would do for any colleague who expressed a concern of any nature at work.
 Andreas Mueller has said it amounts to persecution of the SEEN Network and demanded I be stopped.

 2. Andreas Mueller has repeatedly said that I was involved in the tribunals against him and carried out my FoI requests on behalf of either the claimants or their solicitors.
 This is entirely untrue, and it would be a very poor solicitor indeed who gathered information in this way.